 CockroachDB Cloud supports the latest major version of CockroachDB and the version immediately preceding it.
-All clusters are subject to automatic upgrades to the latest supported minor version.
-CockroachDB Serverless clusters are subject to automatic upgrades for both minor and major releases while Serverless is in beta.
 For more information, see the CockroachDB Cloud Upgrade Policy.

 For details on features that are not supported in CockroachDB Serverless, see Unsupported Features in CockroachDB Serverless.